Neighborhood Environmental Survey

 The survey questionnaire followed the recommendations of the leading international research organization on noise-induced effects on human beings.
 It included the key question: "Thinking about the last 12 months or so, when you are here at home, how much does each of the following bother, disturb, or annoy you?"
 For this question there were 13 different environmental topics, and survey respondents were asked to rate their annoyance on a scale from one to five (five being most annoyed).

 Data from all this question was then analyzed, but with the focus placed on the responses to item "e" in the list, namely "Noise from Aircraft."
-This question is highlighted in the figure below for clarity, but all questions were presented equally in surveys issued to respondents.
+This question is highlighted below for clarity, but all questions were presented equally in surveys issued to respondents.

 Phone Survey Data Collection